 - Present content in multiple ways (e.g., use a pie chart to help convey information about grade distribution).

 - Address a wide range of language skills as you write content (e.g., spell acronyms, define terms, avoid or define jargon).

 - Include statements about your interest in ensuring your course is welcoming and accessible to all students and that you welcome feedback regarding accessibility issues, as well as the campus standard statement about where to obtain disability-related accommodations at your campus.

-For more ideas, visit Tulane University's Accessible Syllabus Project and What statement can I put on my syllabus for students with disabilities?.
+For more ideas, visit Tulane University's Accessible Syllabus Project, Equal Access: Universal Design of Your Syllabus, and What statement can I put on my syllabus for students with disabilities?.
 For for more information about accessible document formats, consult Creating Accessible Documents.